AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

             case R.Disc is
             ...

-.. container: animate 1-

-   *Verify the unit still proves correctly*

 ----------------------------------
 Using Expression Functions (3/3)
 ----------------------------------

-.. container:: animate 1-

 - Turn the expression function of :ada:`Value_Rec_Is_One` into a regular function body.

 .. container:: animate 2-